asaltanubes/TFG-Killing-vector-fields/Escrito final/kerr/kerr.typ

 $ (u^0)^2 >= norm(arrow(u))^2 $

 where equality happens for null vectors.
-Therefore if we have the product of two four vectors and one of them is timelike we have that
+Therefore if we have the product of two four vectors and one of them is time like we have that

 $ u^0 v^0 > norm(arrow(u)) norm(arrow(v)) >= iprod(arrow(u), arrow(v)) =>\
 => u^0 v^0 - iprod(arrow(u), arrow(v)) = g_(mu nu) u^mu v^nu > 0 $